olle/query-response-spring-amqp/ui/README.md

 The client SPA is both served and supported by a Java, Spring Boot application.
 The backend supports web sockets, and publishes updates to the client UI.

-There is currently no command, RPC or REST-ful API in the backend.

 Happy hacking!

 ### Architecture & Design